diahandahame/diahandahame/README.md

 **Human Capital Formation in Mexico: The Role of Foreign Direct Investment in Shaping Educational Gender Gaps and Regional Convergence**

 Co-authored with Alfonso Carballo and Margherita Corina (NEOMA Business School)

 > Published in *Augmenting National and International Human Capital*
 > Edward Elgar Publishing - April 2026 - Pages 22-47

 Key contributions:
 - Causal analysis of FDI impact on educational attainment in Mexico (1980-2020)
 - Instrumental Variables (IV) framework using U.S. GDP fluctuations as external instrument
 - Evidence of educational convergence across Mexican states following NAFTA
 - Gender gap analysis showing FDI narrows educational disparities in high-inflow regions

-Keywords: Human Capital - Foreign Direct Investment - Educational Gender Gaps - Regional Convergence -
-NAFTA - Trade Liberalization

 🔗 [View Publication](https://doi.org/10.4337/9781035318285.00011)

 ---

 ### 📄 First Year Master Thesis
 **The Impact of the Use of the Northern Sea Route on Trade Dynamics**

 Paris 1 Pantheon-Sorbonne University - May 2022